injibr/inji-verify/docs/SVGTemplateRender.md

 ---

 > **_Important Notes_** :
-`renderMethod` is not part of `cryptographic proof`.
+> - `renderMethod` is not part of `cryptographic proof`.
-Changing the template does not break signatures.
+> - Changing the template does not break signatures.
-If the issuer’s template becomes unavailable, `Inji Verify` gracefully falls back to default rendering.
+> - If the issuer's template becomes unavailable, `Inji Verify` gracefully falls back to default rendering.
-`SD-JWT` credentials do not support renderMethod
+> - `SD-JWT` credentials do not support renderMethod